Macroscopic descriptions of follower-leader systems: Swarm description

-The dynamics of each subpopulation are described according to a set of rules, minimally chosen to sufficiently describe swarm behaviour while restricting excess complexity.
-For the followers we assume: \begin{enumerate} \item[1F.]
+Each subpopulation follows a random walk process, described according to a set of rules minimally chosen to describe a generic swarm behaviour but restricting excessive complexity.
+Motivation behind some of these choices can be found by paradigm examples, such as bee swarms, although we are not aiming to describe a specific system.

+Follower behaviour is described by the following set of assumptions. \begin{enumerate} \item[1F.]
 Trajectories comprise of straight line motions interrupted by (effectively) instantaneous reorientations, where the new direction of motion is randomly chosen.
 This movement is called a velocity-jump process \cite{othmer1988}.
 Individuals stop (i.e. reorient) with a rate given by a fixed parameter $\beta$. \item[2F.]
 At each reorientation, with probability $\zeta\in(0,1)$ it selects a new direction of motion $\eta$, taken to be symmetrically distributed with respect to the previous one according to

-Because $\tilde{k}$ is a probability distribution, it is normalized to $\int_S\tilde{k}(\mathbf{x},t,|\theta-e_1|)d\theta=1$ where $e_1 = (1, 0, . . . , 0)$.
-The turn angle operator $T$ is defined as
+Because $\tilde{k}$ is a probability distribution, it is normalized to $\int_S\tilde{k}(|\theta-e_1|)d\theta=1$ where $e_1 = (1, 0, . . . , 0)$.
+The turn angle operator $T: L^2(S) \rightarrow L^2(S)$ is defined as

 Trivially, $\tilde{k}$ could be a uniform distribution; more generally, a bias according to the previous orientation would incorporate an element of persistence of orientation, so we consider $\tilde{k}(|\eta-\theta|)$. \item[3F.]
-With probability $1-\zeta$ the follower instead aligns with the orientation of the local population, according to
+With probability $1-\zeta$ the follower instead aligns with the orientation of the local population, which is defined by